joao-borrego/cripto/assignments/assignment5.md

 2) We allocate our malicious buffer *on the heap*!
 So it doesn't interfere with the rest.
 600 Bytes are allocated to make sure it reaches the return address, since vuln.c buffer is 500 Bytes.

-3) We fill the entire malicious buffer with the desired return address (aka the address that we think is where the vuln.c buffer will be).
+3) We fill the entire malicious buffer with the desired return address (aka one address that we think is where the vuln.c buffer can be).

 4) We write around 200 Bytes of NOPs (each NOP is 1 Byte and its code is \x90) to the beggining of malicious buffer.
 The NOPs allow us to slide from byte to byte in the stack.
 It's needed because we arent entirely sure where the vuln.c buffer starts, so we don't want to put the malicious code right at the beggining, the NOPs will slide us to it.